The slasher that broke the reindeer’s back? VHS Revival recalls a prickly time for horror lovers

 Grandpa: You see Santa Claus tonight you better run boy, you better run for ya life!

-Sellier isn’t shy about desecrating one of culture’s most revered creations either.
+Sellier isn’t shy about desecrating one of modern culture’s most revered creations either.
 After seeing his parents slayed by a stick-up artist in Santa slacks, soon-to-be-antagonist Billy Chapman (Robert Brian Wilson) is subjected to the religious perversions of Mother Superior (Lilyan Chauvin), a fine actress who must have been in serious need of a cash injection.
-So out of place are her talents that Silent Night Deadly Night feels like two movies glued haphazardly together, her earlier scenes providing a serious set-up for an utterly ludicrous finale which lacks any of the artistic or technical merit initially implied.
-Even the movie’s kills prove tame thanks to a painfully thin budget which lays waste to the Savini-esque magic found in other slice-and-dice vehicles, substituting any real practical effects for cut-away deaths or knife attacks which resemble someone drawing on cast members with a red fountain pen, while a poor video transfer could not be salvaged even upon a recent Blu-ray release.
+So out of place are her talents that Silent Night, Deadly Night feels like two movies glued haphazardly together, her earlier scenes providing a serious set-up for an utterly ludicrous finale which lacks any of the artistic or technical merit initially implied.
+Even the movie’s kills prove tame thanks to a painfully thin budget that lays waste to the Savini-esque magic found in other slice-and-dice vehicles, substituting any real practical effects for cut-away deaths or knife attacks which resemble someone drawing on cast members with a red fountain pen.

-That’s not to say that Silent Night Deadly Night isn’t enjoyable, and if anything the movie excels not in its ability to outrage, but in its sheer absurdity as our unhinged leading man is forced to dress up as Santa at a local toy store, resulting in a series of improbable visual triggers which inspire the obligatory time-consuming flashbacks that would later constitute half of the sequel’s running time.
+That’s not to say that Silent Night, Deadly Night isn’t enjoyable, and if anything the movie excels not in its ability to outrage but in its sheer absurdity, our unhinged leading man forced to dress up as Santa at a local toy store, resulting in a series of improbable visual triggers which inspire the obligatory flashbacks that would later constitute half of the sequel’s running time (for anyone who has seen Silent Night, Deadly Night 2, you’ll know exactly what I mean).
 Wilson cuts a figure of ineptitude as our lumbering killer, tripping and bumbling his way from victim to victim as he makes his inevitable return to the orphanage that made him.
-The movie’s standout kills—a sled-bound beheading and a seasonal impalement—are surely played for laughs, and genre hounds will get a kick out of a young Linnea Quigley running around in the buff, generously flaunting the assets that would make her such a cult figure in movie’s like the delightfully Absurd Hollywood Chainsaw Hookers.
+The movie’s standout kills — a sled-bound beheading and a seasonal impalement — are surely played for laughs, and genre hounds will get a kick out of a young Linnea Quigley running around in the buff, generously flaunting the assets that would make her such a cult figure in movie’s like the delightfully absurd Hollywood Chainsaw Hookers.

+Silent Night, Deadly Night is largely underwhelming and technically cack-handed, but as an exercise in marketing and promotion you have to take your Santa hats off to it.
+This was a movie which outgrossed Wes Craven’s seminal slasher A Nightmare on Elm Street during its opening weekend, a production that proved itself infinitely superior in just about every way imaginable.
 Slashers have gained a widespread cult following throughout the years, thanks in large part to the joyous capacity of nostalgia as genre fans remember those heady days with a taboo lust rather than dwelling on the outrage of media-spun moral panic.
 Whatever verbal loathing the critics may fling their way, at the end of the day the majority of these filmmakers were not looking to win any awards.
-They simply saw the chance to make movies the way Romero and Carpenter had before them: cheaply and with the opportunity of recouping a small fortune.
+They simply saw the chance to make movies the way Romero and Carpenter had before them — cheaply and with the opportunity of recouping a small fortune.
 Those filmmakers lack the genius and foresight of the industry’s finest, but they exploited their way to a payday and had a bloody good time doing it, both literally and figuratively.